Batman: The Brave and the Bold characters:

 The Music Meister

-Picked on at school for being in choir, he finds that he can control people's minds using his singing voice, resulting in possibly the greatest Musical Episode of anything ever.
+Picked on at school for being in choir, he eventually discovered that he could control people's minds using his singing voice.
+What results is quite possibly the greatest Musical Episode of anything ever.

 - Breakout Villain: Despite being a One-Shot Character, he's become one of the most well-known characters from Brave and the Bold, enough to give him a silent cameo in the ending of the series, as well as show up in other DC properties, being a recurring character in the Arrowverse (albeit heavily reworked), and becoming a playable character in the LEGO Batman video game series starting with 3.